 Q: What are the consequences for applicants if they must change the Scientific Advice meeting date or if they must cancel the meeting?

-Changes in meeting dates, particularly at the last minute, are challenging for CADTH.
+Changes in meeting dates, after confirmation by both parties, are challenging for CADTH.
 CADTH requires as much advance notice as possible in order to manage date changes.
 CADTH will make every attempt to accommodate date changes if required for good reason; however, accommodation cannot be guaranteed.
 In the case of a meeting date change, CADTH will retain the fees already paid but will shift the remaining payment schedule to align with the new meeting date.

 If an applicant withdraws from the CADTH Scientific Advice Program, CADTH will not refund fees already paid.
 Depending on the point of withdrawal, an additional partial charge may apply based on costs incurred to date and work completed.
-The applicant will be provided with an invoice for any additional fees within 30 days of their withdrawal.
+The applicant will be provided with an invoice for any additional fees within 30 days of withdrawal from the Program.